orionmelt/snoopsnoo/_posts/2015-01-10-whats-better-than-version-01.md

 * Marginally improved NLP.
 * Bug fixes and cosmetic changes.

 Like the new features?
 Hate the changes?
-Want a new feature altogther?
+Want a new feature altogether?
 Let me know in the comments below, [PM me on reddit](http://www.reddit.com/message/compose/?to=orionmelt) or head over to [/r/SnoopSnoo](http://www.reddit.com/r/SnoopSnoo).